 Both the eastern and western migrations have experienced significant decline in a matter of decades.
 In the 1990s, nearly 700 million monarchs made the epic flight each fall from the northern plains of the U.S. and Canada to sites in the oyamel fir forests north of Mexico City.
 Now, researchers and citizen scientists estimate that there has been a decline of more than 80% in the east.
 In the west, the news is more dire.
-Monarchs have experienced a decline of 99.4% in coastal California, from an estimated 4.5 million monarchs were observed in the West.
+In the 1980s, around 4.5 million monarchs were observed in the West.
 In 2020, monarch surveys revealed only 2,000 monarchs, an astounding decline from the 1980s.
 Thankfully, in 2021, monarchs in the West rebounded slightly to nearly 250,000 monarchs, although experts still estimate the population has declined by 99.9%.

 Status of the monarch: